 The key to a complete wellness is through the endocannabinoid system and making cannabis accessible for more people is our ultimate goal.
 Any business that is directly profiting from cannabis of any kind (CBD and hemp, too) should agree: for this to be truly accessible, it must become legal.
 But if cannabis were to be legalized federally now, the communities that suffered the most would be left on their own, with criminal records, no access to business resources and an overwhelming flood of “wealthy” competition.
 That’s unequal.
 Legalization must have equity at its heart.
 That’s why we’re calling on Congress to support the MORE Act, which would make cannabis legal and (importantly!) expunge prior cannabis convictions.

 Puff, Puff, Pass

 Most of CBD, hemp and cannabis businesses are not allowed to do paid advertising.
 You most certainly will not see ads telling you how racist and unjust the war on drugs is.
 We think it’s important to know the impact of cannabis on our culture and the future.
 Sharing with your friends can make a huge difference.
 Continue to share information and be an advocate with us.

 What we're doing as a company

 We care deeply about issues such as inclusivity in cannabis, anti-racism and equality for all.
 There are many organizations fighting the good fight.
-We promise that 10 percent of our profits will be equally donated to the ACLU and Bail Out programs.
+We promise that a portion of our profits will be equally donated to the ACLU and Bail Out programs.
 As we grow, we hope to continue to do more in the future.